rya-sge/rya-sge/README.md

 I also have a twitter account to monitor attacks on the Blockchain ecosystem [BlockUnderFire](https://twitter.com/BlockUnderFire/)

 I hope you can find your happiness among this content.
-If you have any questions, it is possible to contract me on my [Linkedin](https://ch.linkedin.com/in/ryan-sauge/en?trk=public_profile_locale-url).
+If you have any questions, it is possible to contact me on my [Linkedin](https://ch.linkedin.com/in/ryan-sauge/en?trk=public_profile_locale-url).